 How to Apply

-In light of the COVID-19 situation, the GRE will not be required for Fall 2021 admission.
-If you have already taken the test, you are still welcome to include your scores on your application.
+The GRE will not be required for Fall 2023 admission.
+If you have already taken the test, you can include your scores on your application.

 Scripps does not admit in the winter and spring quarters.

 Exceptions for special circumstances will be considered by petition.

 - MS applicants apply through the UC San Diego Graduate Application, Grad Apply, and select degree type: Master of Science.

 - Next, they select a degree major: Earth Sciences, Marine Biology, or Oceanography (SI80, SI81, and SI82 are the MS majors).

 - Later in the application process, they will select a program: Climate-Ocean-Atmosphere (COAP); Geosciences of the Earth, Oceans, and Planets (GEO); or Ocean Biosciences (OBP).
 Applicants may apply to up to two programs.
 Applicants will be reviewed and considered by the curricular group that most closely matches their research interests.

 Applicants will be reviewed and considered by the curricular group that most closely matches their research interests.